What Are Pellet Grills?

 Pellet smokers are intended solely for slow smoking foods, so you won’t be able grill foods in a pellet smoker.
 Pellet grills work just like gas grills, but they can also impart a smoky flavor from the wood pellets.
 When considering a smoker vs. a pellet grill, think about what types of foods you most want to make for you and your guests.

-What Should I Look for in a Pellet Grill?
+What Should I Look For in a Pellet Grill?

 You’ll want to consider the size of the grill, the cooking temperature range it offers and any additional features that are important to you — such as a built-in thermometer — when shopping for a pellet grill.